GOOD LUCK ON EMBRYO FINAL

 Try to complete each deck around 2–3 times (spaced repetition)

-Review of Anki cards for weakest topics
+Last minute review of Anki cards for weakest topics

 Go to https://ankiweb.net/about and sign up for an account